kyma-project/kyma/docs/helm-broker/03-07-addons-docs.md

   Use external documentation
   </summary>

-In your `docs.yaml` file, specify the **url** parameter of every ClusterDocsTopic or DocsTopic custom resource with the URL that points to the location containing the documentation for a given object.
+In your `docs.yaml` file, specify the **url** parameter of every ClusterDocsTopic or DocsTopic custom resource with the URL that points to the location containing the documentation for the given object.

   </details>
 </div>